notquiteresearch/notquiteresearch.github.io/_posts/2019-01-26-first-post.md

 - I didn't vote last time but will this time
 - I cannot vote

-### The reasoning

-[Debate](https://www.bbc.com/news/uk-politics-50303512) continues on about whether this upcoming general election will be an election on Brexit.

-If Brexit is the defining issue of the upcoming general election, we might expect to see significant number of voters who didn't participate in the first referendum and *would* participate in a hypothetical second referendum.

-### The result

 On weighted results, more than half of respondents said that they voted in the first Brexit referendum and *would* vote again in the second (17/n=30).
 The next most popular option?
 I didn't vote last time and won't vote this time (4/n=30).
 Only one respondent intended to change their voting behaviour: indicating that they did vote in the first Brexit referendum, but would not vote in a second referendum (1/n=30).
 The remainder of respondents were ineligible to vote.